PELVE from a regulatory perspective: Numerical case study

 \subsection{Results: Model 1}

-On the left-hand side (LHS) of~\prettyref{fig:pelve_lognormalGamma}, each insurer's PELVE curve is plotted on a grid of $(0,0.1)$, with interpolation between points.
-Since the underlying distributions come from Monte-Carlo simulations,~\prettyref{cor:discontinuityPELVEcurves} implies that the curves are discontinuous.

-All curves lie below $e\approx 2.718$, reflecting the light-tailed behavior of the underlying distributions, recall the discussion in~\prettyref{sec:heavyTails}.
+All curves on the left-hand side (LHS) in Figure~\ref{fig:single_pelve} lie below $e\approx 2.718$, reflecting the light-tailed behavior of the underlying distributions, recall the discussion in~\prettyref{sec:heavyTails}.
 This is expected, as liabilities are modeled as gamma distributions, which are light-tailed.
-All PELVE curves admit the same shape, which looks roughly like a linear decrease.
-In addition, all PELVE curves are close to each other.
-The largest difference, about $0.1$, occurs between insurers $4$ and $6$.
-As we will see, these findings change under model 2, where larger differences between the PELVE curves are observed, cf.~\prettyref{fig:pelve_perturbed} below.
+Furthermore, all PELVE curves admit the same shape, which looks roughly like a linear decrease, and they are close to each other.
+The largest difference, about $0.1$, occurs between insurers $4$ and~$6$.

-The similarity of the PELVE curves means that also the Multi-PELVE curves are close to each other, see the right-hand side (RHS) in~\prettyref{fig:pelve_lognormalGamma}.
-Only the WC-PELVE is slightly larger, as expected from~\prettyref{lem:wcPelve}, since it is equal to the maximum of the individual PELVE values.
-Beside WC-PELVE, the largest values occur for the weighted MSE-PELVE.
-The smallest values occur for the A-PELVE.
-Notably, the weighted A-PELVE exceeds the A-PELVE, as the latter is often reduced by the PELVE of insurer $6$, which is compensated in the weighted case by $\omega_6 = 0.0359$, cf.~\prettyref{tab:optim_weights}.
-Next, in~\prettyref{fig:comparing_diffs_in_sum_es_var}, we plot, for each $\Pi^{V}_\lambda\in\{\apelve{\lambda,\omega},\wcpelve{\lambda},\msepelve{\lambda,\omega},\syspelve{\lambda,g}\}$,